—Architect

 Prior to joining the practice, Rebecca studied Architecture at the University of Sheffield School of Architecture (SSoA), where she completed both her Bachelor's and Master's degrees, graduating with Distinction.
 During her studies, she developed a strong appreciation for community-led architecture and its critical role in shaping meaningful, socially responsive spaces.
 Through initiatives such as the SSoA Live Projects programme, she was able to take on active, leadership roles as a student community developer, collaborating with a diverse range of inspiring clients to support the growth and development of their communities.

-Alongside her professional work, Rebecca is a mentor with the Social Mobility Foundation, a charity dedicated to improving the life chances of high-achieving young people from low-income backgrounds.
+Alongside her professional work, Rebecca is a mentor with the Social Mobility Foundation, a charity dedicated to improving the life chances of high-achieving young people from low-income and underrepresented backgrounds.
 In her mentoring role, she works to make careers such as architecture more accessible to those who may lack guidance or role models within their communities.